 Metallic Inks allows for an amazing metallic shine.
 This finish is accomplished by actually putting metallic particles in the ink so they reflect light in a way that is not possible with regular inks.
-Metallic printing is a great way to enhance the final print of both your disc and packaging – and you are not just limited to silver and gold – simply choose an ink from the Pantone Metallic Library.
-Note: If you are after a more mirror-like metallic finish for your packaging, consider using Hot Foil Stamping instead.
+Metallic printing is a great way to enhance the final print of your screen printed discs – and you are not just limited to silver and gold – simply choose an ink from the Pantone Metallic Library.

-Why not add an Additional Pantone or 6C – Sixth Colour.
-The term “6C” can apply to both packaging and discs.
+Why not add an Additional Pantone or 6C – Sixth Colour to your discs.
 It refers to having another sixth ink color (Normally a spot color or pantone metallic ink) over the normal 5 colour process of CMYK and white base.

-Serialization involves putting a unique serial number or code on each individual disc or packaging.
+Serialization involves putting a unique serial number or code on your product.
 Great for Limited Edition Runs or Serial Codes for Software installations.